14 Of The Most Beautiful, Quaint Towns To Visit In Yorkshire

 7. Settle, North Yorkshire

-The gateway to the three peaks, Settle is a beautiful Yorkshire town to visit in the Craven district of the Yorkshire Dales.
+The gateway to the Three Peaks, Settle is a beautiful Yorkshire town to visit in the Craven district of the Yorkshire Dales.
 Surrounded by glorious countryside, the characterful town has plenty on offer, including an array of fantastic gastropubs and quaint, independent shops to potter around.

 Explore the history of the Settle-Carlisle railway, before enjoying some great food from one of its independent eateries, and a pint in a nice traditional pub.
+The perfect place to retreat after tackling one, or all three Peaks.

 8. Ilkley, West Yorkshire